Asiace96/ray-casting/README.md

 ### Notes
 - Reused some of the code with modifications from my path-finding-visualizer, so might add the maze generation algorithms here.
-- Source matrial I based myself on - https://lodev.org/cgtutor/raycasting.html - here they disscuss on implementing the algorithm using vector maths which is more elegant but decided on using angle directly because I found it simpler - this guy explains it well - https://www.youtube.com/c/3DSage.
+- Source material I based myself on - https://lodev.org/cgtutor/raycasting.html - here they disscuss on implementing the algorithm using vector maths which is more elegant but decided on using angle directly because I found it simpler - this guy explains it well - https://www.youtube.com/c/3DSage.

 ### To Do:
 - Add texturing to the blocks/floor/sky and some fun mechanics from path-finding-visualizer in the future.